The Ultimate Eyre Peninsula Road Trip Itinerary

 Mount Camel Beach: Day Stop Or 1-2 Nights

 If you’re yet to squeeze in some Eyre Peninsula fishing, Mount Camel Beach will be calling your name.
 Known for excellent year-round surf fishing, the beach sees huge waves and unspoiled golden sands.
-Look out for sea lions and explore this wildlife-rich region on a day stop.
+Look out for sea lions and explore this wildlife-rich area on a day stop.

 Venus Bay – Needle Eye Lookout: Spend 1 Night Or Day Stop

-Visitors come to Venus Bay in search of peaceful waters and gorgeous sunsets, and don’t leave disappointed.
+Visitors come to Venus Bay in search of peaceful waters and gorgeous sunsets and don’t leave disappointed.
 Islands and rugged cliffs paint a magical view of the Eyre Peninsula.
 Spend the night at a powered beachfront campsite at the caravan park, or make a day stop to look out at the Needle Eye.
 It’s a unique rock formation with a hole running through it that you can’t miss.

 Murphy’s Haystacks: Day Stop